piusnmuhumuza/software-engineering/softwareQualityAssurance.md

 ## Introduction

 Software Quality Assurance (SQA) is a broad term in **Software Engineering/Development** that encompasses a wide range of activities and processes designed to ensure that software products meet the desired quality standards and exceed customer expectations.
+At its core, Software Quality refers to how well a software product conforms to its requirements and meets the needs of its users which involves both the software product as well as the processes used to develop it.

 These activities can be performed at any stage of the software development lifecycle (SDLC), from requirements gathering to deployment and maintenance.

-Software Quality Assurance is all about; — Business value addition, customer satisfaction, reliability, information confidentiality, cost-effectiveness, flexibility, improvement and guarantee of service delivery on Software projects as set requirements and Standards.
+Software Quality Assurance is all about; — Business value addition, customer satisfaction, reliability, information confidentiality, cost-effectiveness, usability, performance, security,flexibility, improvement and guarantee of service delivery on Software projects as per set requirements and Standards.

 SQA is an integral part of the software development lifecycle (SDLC) and is involved in all phases of the development process, from requirements gathering to deployment and maintenance.